 That enables such dreams and noble intentions.

-Nonetheless, I’ll treasure those found moments, and think to myself
+Nonetheless, I’ll treasure those found moments, and promise myself

 That next summer will be different.